snairvasudev/Case-Study-CE880/README.md

   - Training Model

 The file name of is CE880_Project with the extension ipynb.
-The dataset used is the 'hotel booking' data.
+The dataset used is the 'hotel Cancelation' data.

 Run the file on Google colab and run each cell one by one.